-Since our products are sold exclusively through our websites, the success of our business depends upon our ability to attract customers to our websites.
-Further, we must continue to attract new customers to our websites in order to increase business and grow our revenues.
+Since our products are sold exclusively through our websites, the success of our business depends upon our ability to attract new and repeat customers to our websites in order to increase business and grow our revenues.
 For this reason, a primary component of our business strategy is the continued promotion and strengthening of the VistaPrint brand.
-In addition to the challenges posed by establishing and promoting our brand among the many businesses that promote products on the Internet, we face significant competition in the graphic design and printing markets from printing suppliers who also seek to establish strong brands.
+In addition to the challenges posed by establishing and promoting our brand among the many businesses that promote products on the

+Internet, we face significant competition in the graphic design and printing markets from printing suppliers who also seek to establish strong brands.
 If we are unable to successfully promote the VistaPrint brand, we may fail to substantially increase our revenues.
 Customer awareness of, and the perceived value of, our brand will depend largely on the success of our marketing efforts and our ability to provide a consistent, high-quality customer experience.
 To promote our brand, we have incurred and will continue to incur substantial expense related to advertising and other marketing efforts.

 A component of our brand promotion strategy is establishing a relationship of trust with our customers, which we believe can be achieved by providing a high-quality customer experience.
 In order to provide a high-quality customer experience, we have invested and will continue to invest substantial amounts of resources in our website development and technology, graphic design operations, production operations, and customer service operations.
 We also redesign our websites from time to time to seek to attract customers to our websites.
 Our ability to provide a high-quality customer experience is also dependent, in large part, on external factors over which we may have little or no control, including the reliability and performance of our suppliers, third-party carriers and communication infrastructure providers.
-Our failure to provide customers with high-quality customer experiences for any reason could substantially harm our reputation and adversely impact our efforts to develop VistaPrint as a trusted brand.
+If we are unable to provide customers with high-quality customer experiences for any reason, our reputation would be harmed and our efforts to develop VistaPrint as a trusted brand would be adversely impacted.
 The failure of our brand promotion activities could adversely affect our ability to attract new customers and maintain customer relationships, and, as a result, substantially harm our business and results of operations.

-We are dependent on our newly constructed Canadian facility for the production of printed products sold to North American customers and any significant interruption in the operations of this facility or any inability to increase capacity at this facility would have an adverse impact on our business.
+We are dependent upon our own printing facilities for the production of printed products sold to our customers and any significant interruption in the operations of these facilities or any inability to increase capacity at these facilities would have an adverse impact on our business.